JimWalters/artik-ide/README.md

 ![Eclipse Che](https://www.eclipse.org/che/images/hero-home.png "Eclipse Che")

-### Workspaces With Runtimes
+### Universal Workspaces
-Workspaces are composed of projects and runtimes.
-Create portable and moavable workspaces that run anywhere, anytime in the cloud or on your desktop ...
-[Read More](https://www.eclipse.org/che/features/#new-workspace)
+Worskpaces run on your desktop, in the cloud, or on the device.

-### Collaborative Workspace Server
+### Device Discovery
-Host Eclipse Che as a workspace server.
-Share tools, runtime and programming services across workspaces and teams.
-Control workspaces with REST APIs ...
-[Read More](https://www.eclipse.org/che/features/#collaborative)
+Discover devices and manage connections over SSH.
+Manage users, passwords and persistent connections.

-### Docker-Powered Environments
+### Project Structure
 Workspace runtimes are Docker-powered.
 Use our all-in-one stacks, pull from any registry, or author your own.
 Snapshot and embed runtimes into ...
 [Read More](https://www.eclipse.org/che/features/#docker-powered)

 ### Cloud IDE